Mohamed-Amine-Yaich/MovieWave/README.md

-# Welcome to your Movie Wave app 👋
+# Welcome to  Movie Wave app 👋

 This project is a React Native Expo app that allows users to search for movies and view movie details.
 It uses a Context API for managing the global state, including authentication, movie details, and movie search.
 The app is structured using a clear and simple file-based navigation with Expo Router.